Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Master Control"			"0"

+			// Human-controlled Mutant Tanks are renamed to their type's assigned name.
+If the player has a personalized Mutant Tank with a custom name, the player will use that name instead.
+Names are reverted back upon death, player disconnect, or end of map.
+			// Note: This setting can be overridden for each Mutant Tank under the "Human Support" section of their settings.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Rename Players"			"0"

 			// The mode of how human-controlled Tanks spawn.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --